jhorchler/infrastructure-automation/README.md

 remove Docker.

-As I mainly use [VirtualBox](https://www.virtualbox.org/) anyway for automated [Vagrant](https://www.vagrantup.com/) boxes, I'm using these now and now only use the "virtualbox-iso" builder.
+As I mainly use [VirtualBox](https://www.virtualbox.org/) anyway for automated Vagrant boxes, I'm using these now and only use the "virtualbox-iso" builder.

 Finally to have cleaner build definitions, I decided to split the builds by operating system.